sebsto/amplify-android-getting-started/05_add_api_database.md

 ## Add bridging between GraphQL data model and app model

 Our project already has a data model to represent a `Note`.
-So I made a design decision to continue to use that model and provide for an easy way to convert a `NoteData` to a `Note`.
+In this tutorial we will continue to use that model and provide for an easy way to convert a `NoteData` to a `Note`.
 Open `UserData.kt` and add two components : a dynamic property that returns a `NoteData` object from a `UserData.Note`, and the opposite : a static method that accepts an API `NoteData` and return a `Userdata.Note`.

 Inside the data class `Note`, add the following: